sanketcharanpahadi/advice-generator-app/README.md

 Users should be able to:

--View the optimal layout for the app depending on their device's screen size -See hover states for all interactive elements on the page -Generate a new piece of advice by clicking the dice icon
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Generate a new piece of advice by clicking the dice icon

 ### Screenshot